paulosborne/symposia/README.md

 ### Introduction

-Symposia is a framework for developing loosely coupled, modular applications.
+Symposia is an application architecture for developing loosely coupled, modular applications.

 ### Installation